 Coach was the only Physical Education Teacher in the school.
 During football season and sometimes even after the season, PE, physical education that is, was comprised of watching game movies in Coach’s office.

 Coach’s grading system for PE was simple and unique.
 Played football, A, played any other sport B, came to class and caused no trouble C, caused any disruption F. There it was, simple and efficient.

 In 1953 the town took up a collection and bought Coach a brand new Cadillac.
 I can still see it in my mind’s eye.
-Grey with a grey interior, rear fins, the large, tooth-like chrome grille and Coach behind the wheel, cigar clinched tightly between his teeth, driving up to the field house to begin the day’s practice session.
+Grey with a grey interior, rear fins, the large, tooth-like chrome grille, and Coach behind the wheel, cigar clenched tightly between his teeth, driving up to the field house to begin the day’s practice session.

 Well, in any event, this is the environment into which I was cast when I arrived at my first day of football practice as a freshman in September of 1956.
 I was being given the opportunity to play on the same team as the town’s heroes and I was thrilled to say the least.

 It was here that I met a kid with whom I would remain friendly throughout my high school days, Ricky White.
 Ricky and I and another boy, Bart Craig, a.k.a Tojo, whom I knew from grade school became friends as we toiled our way through the grueling, two sessions practices of the first September days.